roncoin/dash-abe/README-FIRSTBITS.txt

     address_version - second component of address, along with pubkey_hash
     firstbits - lowercase firstbits of the address in this chain

-Note that address_version for Bitcoin addresses is always "\0" (or "00" in hex).
-The field exists because Abe supports multiple currencies with different address versions, such as Bitcoin Testnet and Namecoin.
+Note that address_version for Dagra addresses is always "\0" (or "00" in hex).
+The field exists because Abe supports multiple currencies with different address versions, such as Dagra Testnet and Namecoin.

 To get from address to pubkey_hash and address_version, use, for